All best sellers

 Star anise seeds are brown, very fragile, smooth, and shiny, measuring 6 millimeters in length.

-Star anise is a spice with an aroma more powerful than green anise.
+Star anise stands out with an aroma that is distinctly more intense and woody than that of green anise.

 This aromatic tree prefers well-drained soils rich in organic matter.
 A mixture of garden soil and compost is perfectly suitable.
 Ensure the bottom of the pot is well-drained with a layer of clay pebbles.